Lauren Ackerman: Education

-Lauren was accepted to the University of Rochester School of Medicine (Rochester, New York), then a new facility.
+Lauren was accepted to the University of Rochester School of Medicine and Dentistry (Rochester, New York), then a new facility.
 Its faculty provided virtually individual attention to the students, a practice that Ackerman was to adopt himself in the future.
-After obtaining his M.D. in 1932, he served as an intern and resident in internal medicine at the University of California-San Francisco (UCSF) under the chairmanship of William Kerr.
+After obtaining his M.D. in 1932, he served as an intern and resident in internal medicine at the University of California, San Francisco under the chairmanship of William Kerr.
 A year's sabbatical from training was necessary because Ackerman had contracted tuberculosis as a medical student.
 As a patient in a local sanitarium, he helped to pass the time by assisting at autopsies performed on less fortunate cohorts.

 After completion of his medicine residency, Lauren pursued specialty training in pathology.
 He returned to the University of Rochester, where he worked under the direction of George Whipple.
 After a year, Ackerman moved to Boston, Massachusetts as a resident working principally at the Pondville State Cancer Hospital.
 He completed his studies there in 1938, and married Elizabeth Fitts the same year.